FisheFriday/DisguiseAPI/README.md

 ### Fork Info

-The reason why this fork was created was because of how a lot of users that bought DisguisePlus or Hynick were lied to with "constant" updates.
+The reason why this fork was created was because of how a lot of users that bought DisguisePlus or Hynick were mislead to with "constant" updates.
 So this is why this fork was created with support up to 1.21.7 I'm happy if the owner saw this and approve the pull request and the users that bough those 2 plugins able to use it in their server.
 Anyway, thats all, I won't be updating this to 1.21.8 or more modern versions unless I feel like to.